Hook35/deepfake-scanner/deepware.md

 Our scanning steps from video input to prediction score is described below:

 1) Decode video and read frames at 1 FPS.
-Thirty seconds of video produces 30 frames.
 2) Detect every face from these frames and extract them with a margin of `1.65`.
 3) Send detected faces to our classifier, and get the individual predictions.
 4) Cluster faces with a minimum cluster size to ignore outliers and get the distinct persons (IDs) from the video.